entando/entando-docs/vuepress/docs/next/tutorials/consume/cds.md

 4. Replace the placeholders in `entando-cds.yaml` with the appropriate values for your environment.

 Conventions:
-* The storage limit and request is set to 1Gi and can be modified on the persistent volume claim
+* The storage limit and request is set to 1Gi and can be modified on the persistent volume claim.
-* The file upload size limit is set to 150m and can be configured via the ingress annotations
+* The file upload size limit is set to 150m and can be configured via the ingress annotations.
 * In order to enable TLS, add a TLS secret and configure it on the ingress.
-Note that public URLs (e.g., `CDS_PUBLIC_URL`) should use the same protocol (`http` or `https`) as the Entando Application.
-Private/cluster-level URLs (e.g., `CDS_PRIVATE_URL`) should use `http`.
+Note that public URLs (e.g., `CDS_PUBLIC_URL`) should use the same **http** or **https** protocol as the Entando Application.
+Private/cluster-level URLs (e.g., `CDS_PRIVATE_URL`) should use **http**.
+* The same Keycloak public key can be used if all the tenants share a Keycloak instance using different realms.

 | Placeholder | Description
 |:--|:--
 | YOUR-APP-NAME | The name of the application, e.g., quickstart
 | YOUR-HOST-NAME | The base host name of the application, e.g., your-domain.com
-| YOUR-TENANT-ID | The identifier for the tenant, e.g., mysite1
+| YOUR-TENANT-ID | The identifying name of the current tenant and a subdomain name, e.g., yoursite results in yoursite.your-domain.com for the base url of the tenant
 | YOUR-PUBLIC-KEYCLOAK-KEY | The public RSA key for the corresponding Keycloak instance.
 Make sure to retain the wrapping text with linefeeds: `---BEGIN PUBLIC KEY...
 END PUBLIC KEY---\n`.

-The preceding steps can be used to create additional tenants, as well as the primary, simply by providing a new tenant identifier.
-The same Keycloak public key can be used if the tenants share a Keycloak instance using different realms.

-5. Create the CDS resources
+5. Create the CDS resources:
 ``` bash
 kubectl apply -f entando-cds-YOUR-TENANT-ID.yaml -n YOUR-NAMESPACE
 ```

-# Configure the Entando App Engine to use CDS
+## Configure the EntandoApp to use CDS
 ::: tip
 The Entando App Engine needs to be reconfigured just for the initial or primary tenant so all tenants use CDS in the same way.
 :::